soleinik/test-ml/README.md

 ```
 ### Executable `ml-cli`
-When successfuly build, executable will be located in either `./target/debug` or `./target/release` folder, depends on `--debug`(default) or `--release` flag passed to `cargo build`.
+When successfuly built, executable will be located in either `./target/debug` or `./target/release` folder, depends on `--debug`(default) or `--release` flag passed to `cargo build`.
 Move executable `ml-cli` together with `./data/*` forder into same location.
 After that invoke it as follows

 ```
 $ ./ml-cli -h